 One sector in particular that has changed dramatically due to the behavior of the millennials, is the retail sector.
-How millennials shop has changed the face of shopping hugely, with both physical shops as well as online retailers attempting to adapt their strategies accordingly.
+How millennials shop has changed the face of shopping hugely, with both physical shops as well as online retailers attempting to adapt their marketing, social media and mobile advertising strategies accordingly.

 A wealth of available information

 One of the best things about the Digital Age is the amount of information that is available to the public.
 Whether you’re shopping for fashion items, furniture or perhaps even services, there is no shortage of reviews and comprehensive guides that compare goods, services and brands.
 If there’s one thing millennials do well, it’s sorting through excessive amounts of online resources and choosing one to trust or respect.
 Coping with perhaps an overwhelming amount of information before making a purchase, is something this generation does very well.